QUESTION-SETTING GUIDELINES

 Question paper template for knockout matches

 Question setters are responsible for delivering a question paper to each venue hosting a match that week.
+Immediately

-Immediately after the quiz has taken place, the setters should submit a copy of their questions for publication
+after the quiz has taken place, the setters should submit a copy of their questions for publication on the league website.

-on the league website.
-Click on this link to send an email to our question checkers John Palmer, Greg Spiller
+Click here to send an email to our question checkers, Greg Spiller and Alice Walker.

 Format for league matches